There are few things in this world better than a cheesy dip… well, except for maybe pimento cheese dip.

 Can you make this cheese dip in advance?

-Yes, you can assemble this dip in advance (meaning you can mix the ingredients and place them in the baking dish) and store it in the refrigerator until it’s ready to be baked.
+Yes, you can whip up this dip in advance and store it in the refrigerator until it’s ready to be baked.

-The assembled dip can be stored in the refrigerator for three to five days, depending on the freshness of the onions used.
+Once assembled, this dip can be stored in the refrigerator for three to five days, depending on the freshness of the onions used.
+When ready to bake, let the dip warm up on the counter for about 30 minutes, then bake per the recipe instructions.

 Once the dip is baked, it’s best to consume it all on the same day and toss out any excess.
 However, if you do want to save the leftovers, it can be stored in the refrigerator for two or three days.